 Even if you don’t have the standard plastic sleeve menus that a brick-and-mortar restaurant have, you still will need a menu board and to-go menus for customers to take.
 You will also have to decide if your menu will be the same every day or rotate with daily specials.

 The good news about a food truck business is that is significantly cheaper than a sit-down.
 However, you will still need financing from a bank or private investors.
 A used food truck can cost between $20,000 to $40,000.
 A new food truck can be as much as $100,000.
 If you are looking for a truly economical way to start a food truck business, consider a food cart.
 An ice cream or hot dog cart may not be the most glamorous option, but it certainly the most feasible for many people.
-Read on for tips on writing a great restaurant business plan you can adapt for a food truck.
+Read on for tips on writing a great food truck business plan that will ensure you get your business started off right.

 Stock Your Food Truck